 Matt Bellamy – MUSE

 This is not necessarily a great picture nor was it necessarily a great gig to photograph.
-The image was taken while Muse was performing on a mobile stage rig at Jacques Cartier Pier in Montreal.
+The image was taken while Muse was performing on a mobile stage rig at the Jacques Cartier Pier in Montreal.
 It was an outdoor concert and, prior to the concert starting, the heavens opened up letting all standing there and waiting know who was in charge.
 While the down pour was brief, it was relentless.

-After a short delay the concert started.
+After a short delay, the concert started.
 The performance was almost equally as intense as was the thunderstorm that had preceded it.

 The gig was a difficult one to photograph.
 While all the stage lighting was there as was the action, it was singularly difficult to find a defining moment.